gyanchandra2910/skill-swap/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.
+Please read our contributing guidelines in the main sections above for more details.

 ## 📋 Project Status

 ✅ **Production Ready** - The platform is stable and ready for deployment.

-See [PRODUCTION-READY.md](PRODUCTION-READY.md) for deployment checklist and production considerations.

 ## 👥 Team